aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 On the AIMMS PRO server, compile and initialize the AIMMS Project
 -----------------------------------------------------------------------------------

-A server session starts with opening the project, including running initialization procedures of the Main model and running the initialization procedures of each of its libraries.
+A solver session starts with opening the project, including running initialization procedures of the Main model and running the initialization procedures of each of its libraries.

 By adding the code ``ProfilerStart()`` at the top of your ``MainInitialization`` procedure, you can measure how long do these initialization procedures take for your project.
 After adding this line, close and reopen your AIMMS project.
 Profiler -> Results Overview will give you the numbers on **client side**.